RulerOf/terraform-csv-example/readme.md

 You'll obviously need to have jq installed.

+It's worth mentioning that this can probably be made less crazy by using a script to parse the data and feed something a little more dynamic to JQ, but JQ and I don't have quite that kind of relationship ;)

 ## Using raw Terraform Interpolation

 This strategy has us performing lots of repetitive interpolation thanks to a few limitations in the [null data source](https://www.terraform.io/docs/providers/null/data_source.html).
 In this example, the data source is pretty short, but the resource where we use the data is incomprehensibly long, with each key in the resource using no fewer than eight interpolation functions: